-Arvind has started receiving orders from new overseas customers as a part of their supplier diversification away from China which has offset some of the adverse effect of Covid-19 pandemic in domestic market and in-turn increased its share of export revenue.
+Arvind has started receiving orders from new overseas customers as a part of their supplier diversification away from China, which has offset some of the adverse effect of the Covid-19 pandemic in the domestic market and in-turn increased its share of export revenue.

-Steady performance of denim fabric and advanced material business insulated overall profitability of the company to an extent from negative impact of Covid-19 pandemic during FY21
+Steady performance of denim fabric and advanced material business insulated overall profitability of the company to an extent from the negative impact of Covid-19 pandemic during FY21

-The textile segment of Arvind contributes around 80% of its overall consolidated revenue, while balance is being contributed by non-textile businesses which majorly includes advanced material business and waste-water management business.
-Within the textile segment, sales from denim fabric which declined during FY19 and FY20 due to pricing pressure arising from over-supply scenario in domestic market further declined in FY21 largely due to impact of Covid-19 pandemic during H1FY21.
-However, the PBILDT margin from denim fabric during FY21 witnessed significant improvement despite lower sales mainly due to lower price of cotton coupled with higher share of export revenue in total sales, which fetches higher sales realisation.
-During Q2FY22, sales volumes of denim fabric and woven fabric surpassed their sales volumes during Q4FY21 backed by strong export demand.
+The textile segment of Arvind contributes around 80% of its overall consolidated revenue, while the balance is being contributed by non-textile businesses, which majorly includes advanced material business and waste-water management business.
+Within the textile segment, the sales from denim fabric - which declined during FY19 and FY20 due to pricing pressure arising from the over-supply scenario in the domestic market - further declined in FY21, largely due to the impact of the Covid-19 pandemic during H1FY21.
+However, the PBILDT margin from denim fabric during FY21 witnessed significant improvement despite lower sales, mainly due to lower price of cotton coupled with higher share of export revenue in the total sales, which fetches higher sales realisation.
+During Q2FY22 and Q3FY22, the sales volume of denim fabric and woven fabric surpassed their sales volume during Q4FY21, backed by strong export demand.